Bigpipe will join the gigabit cool kids when faster wholesale services go online next month.

 The ISP says it has already started upgrading customers in the Enable and Ultrafast Fibre areas.
 The Chorus customers will get their upgrades next month when the Chorus gigabit fibre service begins operating.

-From a consumer point of view, 1 Gbps is effectively infinite.
-When coupled with an unlimited plan its means there are no constraints on your internet experience.
+From a consumer point of view, 1 Gbps is, in effect, the highest possible speed for now.
+You choose it because when 1 Gbps is coupled with an unlimited plan there are no constraints on your internet experience.